mrmojica/301-Days-Of-Code/log.md

 Did not fully figure out how to get the MegaMenu working specifically based on the design, but on the right path.
 MUI-Tooltip didn't seem like a great option either since it would require adjustments to the existing styles.
 **Link to work:**

+### Day 1: 1/3/2019

+**Today's Progress:**
+Learned how to select multiple checkboxes using shift click with JS30.
+Going through CS50 Week 1 lecture learning C. some of the basics of programming: data types, operators, conditional statements and loops.

+**Thoughts:**
+Learning how to select multiple checkboxes using shift can be used in real world applications.
+I notice a lot of similarity between C and JS.
+**Link to work:**